kannans89/RustRepo/19_Enums/19_Enums.md

 # Enums

-An enumeration is used to define named constant values.
-An enumerated type is declared using the enum keyword.
+ An enumerated type is declared using the `enum` keyword.
+ .This allows the creation of a type which may be one of a few different variants.
+Any variant which is valid as a struct is also valid as an enum.

 ## Syntax